jnitin/flask-catalog/README.md

 (venv) $ pip install -r requirements.txt
 ```

- Alternatively, instead of installing the required python packages using the file 'requirements.txt', which installs the specific versions that were used during development and testing, you can also enter these commands, to install the latest version of each package:
+Alternatively, instead of installing the required python packages using the file 'requirements.txt', which installs the specific versions that were used during development and testing, you can also enter these commands, to install the latest version of each package.
+Using this script has an advantage in that it also installs and configures the **Jupyter notebook**.
 ```bash
 $ cd Catalog
 $ python3.6 -m venv venv